vuestorefront/vue-storefront/doc/components/Introduction to components.md

 # The component's folder structure

-* `core` - all ore components.
-Components thet can be used across whole project should be placed in root of this folder.
+* `core` - Components thet can be used across whole project should be placed in root of this folder.
 * `core/blocks` - All other component's specific to pages (e.g Home, Category), other components (e.g Header, Footer) or functionalities (e.g Auth).
+* `theme` (theme components only) - Components that are theme-specific and doesn't override core component's

 # Pages